kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ### Key lessons
 1. The fixed effects model, although a workhorse in applied microeconomics with grouped data, can be far more *or less(!)* efficient than a simple regression.
 To choose between fixed effects and simple regression, you should consider two main factors: (1) the number of visits per person and (2) the variance of the individuals' propensity to post.
 These both increase the relative performance of fixed effects.
 2. You can opt for the random effects estimator, which automatically adjusts for those factors and dominates both alternative models across a wide range of scenarios.
-3. But, if you include _observational_ covariates (as opposed to a randomized treatment) in your model, you should probably avoid random effects as the necessary assumptions are unlikely to be met.
-The relatively strong assumptions for random effects are the main reason economists favor fixed effects in observational work.
-This is very important to note but is covered in any econometrics text.
+3. But, if you include _observational_ covariates (as opposed to just a randomized treatment) in your model, you should probably avoid random effects.
+It requires strong assumptions, which is why many economists favor fixed effects in observational studies.
+This is very important to note and covered in detail in any econometrics text.

 ### Code and implementation

 The graphs and simulation results are available in this [Colab notebook](https://colab.research.google.com/drive/12mEJZsnVhBE7C0KC9QMQKGha5zY_loxf).
-The models are fit using the `linearmodels` package, but can also be cooked up with `statsmodels`.
-For implementation details, good sources include the `linearmodel` docs and source along with the [Stata doc for `xtreg`](https://www.stata.com/manuals13/xtxtreg.pdf).
+I fit the models using the `linearmodels` package *and* implemented them manually with `statsmodels`.
+For implementation details, good sources include the `linearmodel` docs and source along with the [Stata docs for `xtreg`](https://www.stata.com/manuals13/xtxtreg.pdf).
+The notebook is also instructive about using `multiprocessing` to parallelize the simulations for a massive speed up.

 ## Introducing the models